 The VHS-C was a compact (much smaller tape) version of the standard VHS.
 It was primarily used for consumer camcorders because of its smaller and more portable size.
 You’ve likely got a VHS-C tape if you also have the standard VHS-C adapter tape required for you to playback the VHS-C in your old VCR.
 You would record on the small tape using your camcorder and then pop it in the adapter to playback your footage using the VCR.

-As video recording technology kept improving throughout the 80s and 90s, the tapes themselves started getting smaller too.
-As a result, knowing which tape you have tends to get most confusing with the next three 8mm tape formats.
+As video recording technology kept improving throughout the 80s and 90s, the high quality tapes themselves started getting smaller too.
+As a result, we had three 8mm tape formats.
 Each small 8mm tape looks identical on the surface and some are even backwards compatible, but don’t let that fool you into thinking they’re all the same.

-The first of this bunch of three to be released was the Video 8 tape.
-These totally analog tapes worked with Sony’s Handycam which had garnered commercial success in the late 80s for amateur filmmakers and TV production companies due to the much smaller size and easy portability.
+The first of this format to be released was the Video 8 tape.
+These analog tapes worked with Sony’s Handycam which had garnered commercial success in the late 80s for amateur filmmakers and TV production companies due to the much smaller size and easy portability.

 Next came the Hi8 tape.
 This Video 8 successor had improved resolution and provided both analog video and audio but with the provision for digital audio (PCM sound) as well – a consumer first.
 Hi8 tapes should be marked accordingly with “Hi8” on the bottom of the casing for easy recognition.

 7. Digital 8